 We want our members to know, that we are here in support of our membership and mission, to help U.S. citizens living abroad stay informed and exercise their right to vote and will continue to do so in future U.S. elections.
 We also offer fun, social events, as well as opportunities to participate as a volunteer each year.
+Check out our events page HERE!
+We are currently not holding in person events due to Covid-19.
 San Miguel is lucky to have a vibrant, diverse community of active U.S. citizens.

 If we can help in any way, please reach out to us!

 ¡Bienvenido a el San Miguel de Allende Chapter de Democrats Abroad México!

 Queremos que nuestros miembros sepan que estamos aquí para ayudar al grupo y su misión - apoyar a ciudadanos americanos en el extranjero a mantenerse informados para que puedan ejercer su derecho al voto.
 Seguiremos haciendo esto en todas futuras elecciones estadounidenses.
 También ofrecemos divertidos eventos sociales así como oportunidades para participar como voluntario cada año.
 Dale clic a la página de eventos AQUÍ!
 San Miguel tiene la fortuna de contar con una comunidad vibrante y diversa de dichos ciudadanos americanos.

 Si en algo podemos apoyarte, ¡no dudes en contactarnos!